franpossetto/RevitAPIExtension/README.md

 <br>

-Use `sl` `pselection` to pick one element in Revit.
+Use `sl` `selection` to pick one element in Revit.
 I'm using uiDoc as UIDocument and `Element` as Object Type.
 ```csharp
 Selection selection = uiDoc.Selection;
 ```